Guide

 Why email is a graph problem

-Every email you send creates a directed edge from sender to recipient.
-When Alice emails Bob, that is a directed edge Alice → Bob.
-CC adds parallel edges to the same message — if Alice emails Bob and CCs Carol, you get two edges from the same source event.
-Reply threads create cycles: Alice → Bob → Alice.
+Every email creates a directed edge.
+When Alice emails Bob, that’s Alice → Bob.
+CC adds parallel edges.
+Reply threads create cycles.
 Thread IDs group related edges into conversation subgraphs.
+Calendar meetings are hyperedges connecting multiple people simultaneously.

-Export email data as JSON
+Export email data as edge lists

-# Export emails as structured JSON
+# Export structured edge data

 nylas email list --json --limit 1000 > emails.json

-# Extract the graph-relevant fields
+# Extract graph-relevant fields

 cat emails.json | jq '[.[] | {